a11599/pmi/README.md

 :( Cannot load protected mode program
 ```

 To test DPMI mode under DOS, set the `DPMI_PREFERRED` setting in `config.inc` to `1` and uncomment `lib\cwsdpmi` in `test.bat`.
-You can also try other DPMI hosts, but be aware that many of them have issues with DosBox-X, unrelated to PMI.
+You can also try other DPMI hosts, but be aware that many of them have issues with DOSBox, unrelated to PMI.
 CWSDPMI seems to work fine.
 If you run into issues, make sure to test on real hardware or a more accurate emulator such as [Bochs](https://bochs.sourceforge.io/) first.